digipolisantwerp/antwerp-ui_angular/CONTRIBUTING.md

 ## Using Docker

-Aditionally to running this project locally, the repostitory also offers you the option to develop using Docker containers.
+Aditionally to running this project locally, the repository also offers you the option to develop using Docker containers.
 To start your service, execute:

 ```sh